To reduce their risk of becoming infected and potentially spreading it to others, CDC recommends that fully vaccinated people:

 Children with underlying medical conditions are more at risk for severe illness from COVID-19 compared with children without underlying medical conditions.
 Children who get infected with the virus that causes COVID-19 can also develop serious complications like multisystem inflammatory syndrome (MIS-C)—a condition where different body parts become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.

-Vaccines are readily available at your local pharmacy and should soon be available through your health care provider.
+Vaccines are readily available at your local pharmacy or your health care provider.
 Please speak with your health care provider if you have questions.

 To learn more, review the CDC Frequently Asked Questions about COVID-19 Vaccination.